Identifying topological order through unsupervised machine learning

-In this section, we derive an expression for the splitting and wavefunctions of the leading (quasi)degenerate modes of $P_{l,l'}$ with $\lambda_k \approx 1$ (i.e., of the zero modes in the language of the quantum-well problem).
-We discuss under which assumptions it is exponentially small and show that the algorithm is robust against an imbalance in the number of samples in different topological sectors.
+In this section, we derive an expression for the splitting and wavefunctions of the leading (quasi)degenerate modes of $P_{l,l'}$ with $\lambda_k \approx 1$ (i.e., of the zero modes in the language of the quantum well problem).
+We discuss under which assumptions the splitting is exponentially small and show that the algorithm is robust against an imbalance in the number of samples in different topological sectors.

 For simplicity, let us focus on two topologically distinct sectors, denoted by $A$ and $B$, respectively.
-This assumes low $T$ so that both topological sectors are well-defined.
-As illustrated in \figref{fig:histograms}(c), the kernel $K_\epsilon(x_l,x_{l'})$ has matrix elements of ${\cal O}(1)$ in the blocks with $l,l'\in A$ and $l,l'\in B$, but is of order $e^{-c/\epsilon}$ if $l \in A$, $l' \in B$ (or vice versa).
-The value of the order-$1$ constant $c$ in the exponent depends on how strongly the two different sectors are separated with respect to the Euclidean norm in the definition of the kernel in \equref{GeneralKernel}.
+This assumes low $T$ such that the topological invariant is well-defined.
+As illustrated in Fig.~2(c) of the main text, the kernel $K_\epsilon(x_l,x_{l'})$ has matrix elements of ${\cal O}(1)$ in the blocks with $l,l'\in A$ and $l,l'\in B$, but is of order $e^{-c/\epsilon}$ if $l \in A$, $l' \in B$ (or vice versa).
+The value of the order-$1$ constant $c$ in the exponent depends on how strongly the two different sectors are separated with respect to the Euclidean norm in the definition of the kernel in Eq.~(1).

 As mentioned in the main text, we obtain the spectrum of $P_{l,l'}$ by first diagonalizing the matrix

 which has the advantage of being symmetric.
 Being similar to $P$, it has the same spectrum as $P$ and its eigenfunctions, denoted by $\bar{\psi}_k$ in the following, are related to $\psi_k$ according to $(\psi_k)_l = (\bar{\psi}_k)_l/\sqrt{z_{l}}$.
 We now split the matrix $A$ in \equref{DefinitionOfA} into two parts, $A_{l,l'} = A^{(0)}_{l,l'} + A^{(1)}_{l,l'}$, where $A^{(0)}_{l,l'}$ is nonzero only if $l$ and $l'$ belong to the same topological sector.
 The matrix $A^{(0)}_{l,l'}$ has an eigenstate with eigenvalue of exactly one in each topological sector.
 The second part, and $A^{(1)}_{l,l'} = \mathcal{O}(e^{-c/\epsilon})$, will be treated as a perturbation which will lift the exact degeneracy.